Shadowjumper3000/DataBases-MenuExtraction/implementation_challenges.md

 ---

 ## **1. Text Extraction from PDFs**

 - **Challenge:** Variability in menu formats.
   - Menus often have inconsistent layouts, fonts, and text alignments.
   - Extracted text may contain noise, such as irrelevant headers or page numbers.
+  - Using OCR yielded no sizeable benefit (perhaps a problem on our part), but added noticeable overhead to the text processing especially when a pdf would contain multiple embedded images.
 - **Solution:**
-  - Used libraries like `pdfplumber` and `PyPDF2` for text extraction.
+  - Used `pdfplumber` for text extraction.
   - Applied preprocessing to clean and standardize the extracted text.
+  - Decided to skip OCR even though it limits compatiblity od PDF for the sake of compatibility and speed.

 ---

 ## **2. AI Integration**

 - **Challenge:** Converting unstructured text into structured JSON.
   - GPT-4 occasionally misinterpreted menu items or failed to identify sections.
   - API rate limits and processing time affected workflow efficiency.